asadkhalid-softdev/crypto_indicators/README.md

 ## OPTIONS:

 1. **Individual Analysis:**
-You can analyze single or myltiple symbols by choice.
+You can analyze single or multiple symbols by choice.

 2. **Fetch Desired Cryptos:**
 You can run a fetcher which gather data for all symbols on binance, prepares their indicators which can then be used to filter out desired symbols.